AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos.md

     to the enclosing `div` tag of the PDF viewer.
 * Pass `embedMode: "SIZED_CONTAINER"`
 * Optional: Configure the page and tool options
+  -   **Page Controls**: The page control toolbar at the bottom contains page navigation options.
+It is docked by default but can be undocked by setting `dockPageControls` to false.
+      A full screen mode button also appears in this toolbar (`showFullScreen`).
   -   **Print and download**: This mode supports options to download and print the PDF (`showDownloadPDF` and `showPrintPDF`) as well as document search.
 These options are available in the bottom toolbar.
-  -   **Page controls**: The bottom toolbar contains page navigation options.
-A full screen mode button also appears in the page control toolbar(`showFullScreen`).

 ```html
 <div id="adobe-dc-view" style="height: 360px; width: 500px;"></div>